stolls01/SC-300106/README.md

 This repository will contain the shell scripts used to complete computations via LiSC.

 ## Part 1: Montenegro
+In order, the scripts used in the generation of a read count matrix from raw SRA data.
+Object: RNA of vampire bat spleen, reference number SRR36696742.

 | Task    | Name of script |
 | -------- | ------- |